yuna0x0/velocity-proxy-mgmt/README.md

 * sudo -- privilege separation
 * tmux -- communication with server

-* netcat -- listen on the minecraft port for incoming connections while the server is down (optional)
+* netcat -- listen on the Velocity port for incoming connections while the server is down (optional)
-* tar -- take world backups (optional)

 ### Build